Memorial Sloan Kettering Cancer Center New York, New York

 Deciphering the underlying biology of drug resistance to improve patient response to targeted therapies.

-Advances in cancer therapy have been a major contributor to the decline in breast cancer deaths over the last two and a half decades.
-Even with these advances, however, breast cancers have the ability to evolve, adapt, and become resistant to drugs, resulting in tumor growth and metastasis to distant sites in the body, which is ultimately lethal.
-Dr. Chandarlapaty is focusing on understanding why treatments that initially are effective against breast cancer become ineffective over time and then developing new approaches to prevent or overcome drug resistance.
+Advances in cancer therapy have been a major contributor to the decline in breast cancer deaths over the last three decades.
+Even with these advances, however, breast cancers have the ability to evolve, adapt, and become resistant to drugs, resulting in tumor growth and metastasis to distant sites in the body, an uncurable stage of the disease.
+Dr. Chandarlapaty is focusing on understanding why treatments that initially are effective against breast cancer become ineffective over time, and then developing new approaches to prevent or overcome drug resistance.

 Sarat Chandarlapaty, MD, PhD, is an Associate Attending medical oncologist and a Laboratory Head in the Human Oncology and Pathogenesis Program at Memorial Sloan Kettering Cancer Center.
 He earned his medical degree at the Wake Forest School of Medicine and his PhD at the University of North Carolina.
 Dr. Chandarlapaty completed his residency at New York Presbyterian Hospital, and his fellowship at Memorial Sloan Kettering Cancer Center.
 A major focus of his work has been to characterize the significance of alterations present in metastatic tumors that have progressed following targeted therapies such as antiestrogens or CDK4/6 inhibitors, as well as to develop models of resistant cancer for testing newer therapeutic strategies.